 Recipe Tips and Notes

 - Adjusting the Heat Factor.
 If you're looking for a truly HOT pepper relish, absolutely consider some of the superhot chili peppers.
-You have your choice with Morugas, 7-Pots, scorpions, bhut jolokias, though you really don't have to go THAT hot.
-You can always use some in the upper range of the heat scale, like the wonderful habanero pepper, maybe red savinas, even on down to cayenne, red jalapenos, red serranos.
+You have your choice with Morugas, 7-Pots, trinidad scorpion peppers, bhut jolokias, though you really don't have to go THAT hot.
+You can always use some in the upper range of the heat scale, like the wonderful habanero pepper, maybe red savinas, even on down to cayenne peppers, red jalapenos, red serranos.
 Notice a RED theme here?

 - Use Colorful Peppers for a Nice Looking Relish.
 I LOVE a colorful pepper relish recipe!
 Yellow and orange are always welcomed colors and red peppers are awesome, as is green, but green isn't quite as enticing as a brightly colored pepper relish.
 But the choice is yours!
 As mentioned, you can use this hot pepper relish recipe technique with ANY type of pepper, regardless of the color.